- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include substantial investments in offshore wind projects in the US and Europe, advancements in CCUS technology, exploration of low-carbon hydrogen production, and ongoing efforts to optimize its oil and gas operations for efficiency and reduced emissions.
+Recent Initiatives: Recent initiatives include significant investments in large-scale offshore wind farms in the US and Europe, advancements in carbon capture and storage (CCS) projects, and continued optimization of its oil and gas operations for efficiency and reduced emissions.
+The company has also been active in exploring opportunities in hydrogen production.

 Summary